27 Aug Applicants: Do I Disclose Prior Criminal Activity/License Discipline?

 An applicant for a real estate license is not required to disclose any Juvenile Court adjudication, any conviction sealed under Penal Code section 1203.45 (record sealed for person under 18 convicted of misdemeanor) or Welfare and Institutions Code section 781(record sealed in juvenile court), and any conviction under Health and Safety Code section 11357(b), (c), (d), or (e) (marijuana related convictions), or Health and Safety Code section 11360(b) (marijuana sales convictions) after at least two years have passed since the date of the conviction.

-If you need assistance it is time to call the attorneys at Unlock Legal and get the focused representation you need.
+If you need assistance it is time to call the professional license defense lawyers at Unlock Legal and get the focused representation you need.
 At Unlock Legal, we unlock your license.